 There are many readers who’ve been reaching out for help with preparing Thanksgiving lunch vs. a Thanksgiving dinner.
 For those of you who find yourselves in this position, you do not have to get up at 4 o’clock in the morning anymore to start cooking.
 Let your oven act like a crockpot overnight!

-I know most of you haven’t tried cooking a turkey overnight, but have you ever considered it?
-I have roasted a lot of turkeys in my life and trust me, this Overnight Turkey Recipe will change your life… in a good way.
+Most people haven’t tried cooking a turkey overnight, but have you ever considered it?
+This Overnight Turkey Recipe will change your life… in a good way.
 You can slow roast a turkey overnight without checking on it periodically.

 Roasting a turkey is so much easier when cooked overnight.
 This slow-roasted Overnight Turkey Recipe is hands free once it’s in the oven.

 With this recipe, you can rest, literally, assured that your turkey will be ok when you wake up.
 Not just ok, your turkey will be moist and tender and ready for your finishing touches before you place it on the Thanksgiving turkey serving platter.

 A typical roasting temperature is around 325 degrees F for up to 8 hours depending on the size of your turkey.